QuickBirdEng/SurveyKit/README.md

 ```

 ### Create a Task
 Next you need a task.
 Each survey has exactly one task.
-Task is used to set the `steps` and how the navigation through them works.<br><br>
+A `Task` is used to set the `steps` and how the navigation through them works.<br><br>

 #### OrderedTask
 ```kotlin